cisagov/manage.get.gov/docs/developer/database-access.md

 ./manage.py makemigrations
 ```

-The docker compose down then up to run the new migrations.
+Then perform docker-compose down & docker-compose up to run with the new migrations.

 ### On Cloud.gov